markulrich/musicbeacon/report.md

 2. `PeerConnection` (sending and receiving media)
 3. `DataChannel` (sending arbitrary data directly between browsers)

-For this project, while we are not accessing camera and microphone data, the MediaStream abstraction can be used with media sourced on local disks as well, with a little work; and the `PeerConnection` abstraction provides the means to actually communicate that data.
+Ideally, while we are not accessing camera and microphone data, the MediaStream abstraction can be used with media sourced on local disks as well, with a little work; and the `PeerConnection` abstraction provides the means to actually communicate that data.

+In this project, however, we are currently using the `DataChannel` abstraction instead to send media in discrete chunks, rather than streaming it, for simplicity.
+As a result, `DataChannels` are doing the heavy lifting for media distribution.

 #### Coordination